wgseligman/GramsSim/README.md

 If you don't know how to browse an ROOT ntuple, I suggest this [ROOT tutorial](https://www.nevis.columbia.edu/~seligman/root-class/).

-*Note:* If you run the program with multiple threads (the `--nthreads` option), the events in the ntuples will *not* be ascending numeric order.
-The G4Track IDs will be in the order that Geant4 processes them, which is *not* in ascending numeric order even if you don't run with multiple threads.
-Also note that it's possible for an event to leave no energy deposits in an active TPC volume.
+*Note:* The G4Track IDs will be in the order that Geant4 processes them, which is *not* in ascending numeric order (even if you don't run with multiple threads; see below).
+Also note that it's possible for an event to leave no energy deposits in an active TPC volume, so there may be information in `TrackInfo` with no corresponding information in `LArHits`.

-If you're looking for a place to start in accessing the ntuples for analysis, look at `SimpleAnalysis.C` in the `scripts` directory which was copied to your build/work directory.
-To run it:
+If you're looking for a place to start in accessing the ntuples for analysis, look at the examples in the `scripts` directory which was copied to your build/work directory.

-    root -l scripts/SimpleAnalysis.C
+### Generating large numbers of events

+Some things to consider:

+   - You can speed up the simulation considerably by letting turning on multi-threaded running.
+To do this, supply the number of threads to use via the `-t` or `--nthreads` option; e.g.,

+      `./gramsg4 --nthreads 4`

+       will run with 4 simultaneous threads.
+The potential disadvantage of this is that the information in the output ntuples will *not* be in ascending order.

+   - If you are running multiple jobs to generate events, by default they'll all run with the same random number seed;
+   i.e., in the options XML file there is a parameter `rngseed` which is set to -1 by default.
+To generate a different set of events for each job, you will want to vary the seed for each job.

+      For example, if the job has a unique process ID in the variable `${Process}`, then you probably want something like this:

+      `./gramsg4 --rngseed ${Process}`

 ## Making changes